 PETER CASE Grammy-nominated singer-songwriter and producer known for his work with the Nerves and the Plimsouls.

-LOUIS ROMANOS QUARTET Local jazz combo led by percussionist Louis Romanos.
+LOUIS ROMANOS TRIO Local jazz combo led by percussionist Louis Romanos.

 THE BIG SMOOTH Bluesy tunes with soulful vocals courtesy of Tre Powell and company.

 REV. TRIBBLE AND THE DANCING MAGNOLIAS Local group led by Athens rock fixture Rev. Conner Mack Tribble.

 THE GUMPS Savannah-based "fraggle-punk" band.

 Dr. Erico Mattos presents "Conversation with Plants: The Keyto Tomorrow's Sustainable Agriculture."